schleyfox/storm-test/README.md

 You can also play with the clusters time and other such nasty pranks inside of here.

+### storm.test.drpc

+Simulated time is awesome.
+DRPC is awesome.
+Together though, there is only pain and your test will hang forever.
+The <tt>execute-drpc!</tt> helper allows your tests to use drpc with or without simulated time.
+It may be exceptionally useful in a capturing topology.
+Usage is like so:

+    (execute-drpc! cluster drpc-client "exclamation" "hello")

 ### storm.test.visualization

 Sometimes it is nice to see what your topology actually looks like.
 This